 - How companies use Zoom

-- The difference between Zoom Free and Pro
+- The difference between Zoom’s Free and Pro versions

-If you are not familiar with it, Zoom Meeting is a video conferencing platform that offers high-definition video online meetings, conferences, and group messaging with the goal of making online communication easy.
+Zoom Meetings is a video conferencing platform that offers high-definition video online meetings, conferences, and group messaging, aiming to make online communication easy.

-In many ways Zoom Meeting is revolutionizing the way both centralized and distributed teams communicate, enabling people to experience a ‘face-to-face feeling’ while talking with their colleagues via desktop or mobile devices.
+In many ways, Zoom Meetings is revolutionizing the way both centralized and distributed teams communicate, enabling people to experience a ‘face-to-face interaction’ while talking with their colleagues via desktop or mobile screens.

-What makes Zoom Meeting stand out from other video conferencing platforms is its user-friendly platform which facilitates remote collaboration and communication.
-Zoom in fact, enables workers to quickly set up group calls, one-on-one meetings, and video conferences, offering reliable software that guarantees consistent audio and video streams.
+What makes Zoom Meetings stand out from other video conferencing platforms is its user-friendly interface which conveniently facilitates remote collaboration and communication.
+Additionally, Zoom allows employees to quickly set up group calls, one-on-one meetings, and video conferences through reliable software that guarantees consistent audio and video streams.

 How to set up a zoom meeting